edhimurwanto/open-api-generator/README.md

-# CustomTemplate
+# Open API generator - Custom Template

-Custom template for OpenAPI generator
+The custom template for OpenAPI generator

 ### Build the project